KyriakosPsa/Hepatitis-C-prediction-pipeline/README.md

 healthy blood donors.
 Each sample corresponds to a patient’s ID, and 12 features are available for each donor.
-To visualize the data-set, a t-SNE projection based on the minimization of the Kullback-Leibler di- vergence between the estimated t-distribution kernel density joint probability function of the data points in the original high-dimensional space and a lower- dimensional space was utilized.The first two features of the dataset capture the age and sex of the donor, while the remaining features rep- resent the levels of various molecules obtained from blood chemistry results, specifically from liver func- tion tests as presented in (table 1).
+To visualize the data-set, a t-SNE projection based on the minimization of the Kullback-Leibler divergence between the estimated t-distribution kernel density joint probability function of the data points in the original high-dimensional space and a lower dimensional space was utilized.The first two features of the dataset capture the age and sex of the donor, while the remaining features represent the levels of various molecules obtained from blood chemistry results, specifically from liver function tests as presented in (table 1).
 Concerning the target labels, the blood donors are binary classified into healthy (label=0), or HCV positive (label=1).
-It’s important to note that as with most medical data- sets, the samples for the labels are imbalanced with the HCV-positive class being the minority class and accounting for 50% of the number of samples of the majority HCV-negative class.
+It’s important to note that as with most medical datasets, the samples for the labels are imbalanced with the HCV-positive class being the minority class and accounting for 50% of the number of samples of the majority HCV-negative class.